Informasjonsforvaltning/fdk/README.md

   * registration, a React application which allow users to log in and edit or register metadata about datasets.
   * registration-api, a Java Spring Boot service which supports a REST API
   * registration-db, a Elasticsearch document database
-  * registration-auth, A Java Spring Boot service that act as a authentication and authorization service.
-Used in develop and test to skip IDPorten and Altinn integrations.

 The Search Application consists of the following modules
   * search, a React application which allow users to search and view dataset descriptions.